zaboople/klonk/TheGURQ.md

 First of all, there's no need for undo/redo as well as this "meta undo/redo".
 We can merge the two into one.

 Second of all, there's no need to include "window shopping" in our recorded history; this is when you undo a ways, take a look around, then skedaddle out of there back to "the present" without changing anything.
+This is just a matter of moving information back and forth from undo-stack to redo-stack.

-The act of undoing need only become part of our linear history IF we squash the proverbial butterfly and thus alter "the past"; in that case the act of undoing itself is instantly  recorded as a series of changes, by replaying the redo stack *onto* the undo stack *twice*: 1) Forwards, for the original changes 2) and then backwards, to record the history of our undoing.
+The act of undoing need only become part of our linear history *if* we squash the proverbial butterfly and thus alter "the past"; in that case the act of undoing itself is instantly recorded as a series of changes, by replaying the redo stack *onto* the undo stack *twice*: 1) Forwards, for the original changes 2) and then backwards, to record the history of our undoing.
 So:

     A) ----> Original changes
     B) <---- Undoing them